 Samples of Placemats and ideas for quilting

-This fish placemat has quilted horizontal lines.
-These would be quilted as described in the tutorial.
-For this placemat, I cut the fabric in the wrong direction so the fish are swimming up and down instead of across the fabric.
+This fish placemat has quilted horizontal lines, which would be quilted as described in the tutorial.
+However, I cut the fabric in the wrong direction, so the fish swim up and down instead of across the fabric.
 Be sure to cut directional fabric in the correct direction!

 This placemat uses squiggly lines and follows around the edge.
-For this one, I used a decorative serpentine stitch on my machine.
-This serpentine stitch was stitched instead of the topstitch around the edge.
-Then using the guide, I stitched around once more following the shape of the placemat.
+For this one, I used a decorative serpentine stitch on my machine instead of the topstitch around the edge.
+Then, using the guide, I stitched around once more, following the shape of the placemat.
 One last decorative squiggle down the center finished it off.

 This ship in the bottle placemat has horizontally quilted lines.
 These were quilted as described in the tutorial.

 For this seashell placemat, I used the guide to follow around the edge of the placemat.
-Adding 3 rounds of stitching finished this one off nicely.
+Adding three rounds of stitching finished this one off nicely.

 This is another directional print that I cut incorrectly.
-For this one, I quilted across the placemat from corner to corner in an X.
+For this one, I quilted across the placemat in an X from corner to corner.

 We hope this gives you many ideas for quilting your placemats.
 There are so many options.
 This is a wonderful project to use some of those decorative stitches on your sewing machine.

-We hope you have fun making lots of placemats.
-These are so quick and easy to make that you could make several in an hour.
+Have fun making lots of placemats!
+They're so quick and easy to make that you could make several in an hour.
 Make some for holiday gift-giving!

 Other Quick Sewing Projects